 Finally in addition to this it was also the Daleks who remained there until the very end and wore the 11th Doctor down effectively killing him.

 In 11’s time we saw why it was that the Daleks have persisted more than his other enemies.
 They hate him more than all the others combined.
-The Cybermen are incapable of hate, the Master still has a grudging respect for him, the Sontarans are more focused on the Rutans, whilst the likes of the Silurians and the Ice Warriors don’t have any real strong feelings for him and the Weeping Angels are just animals.
+The Cybermen are incapable of hate, the Sontarans are more focused on the Rutans, whilst the likes of the Silurians and the Ice Warriors don’t have any real strong feelings for him and the Weeping Angels are just animals.
 The Daleks however truly despise him and thus no matter what else happens, no matter what new and deadly enemies he makes.
 It will always come back down to a battle between the Doctor and the Daleks.
 And no scene better demonstrates this than the 11th Doctors final confrontation with the Daleks in “The Time of the Doctor” where the 11th Doctor stands side by side with the Silence his supposed new and deadliest enemies to battle the Daleks who were revealed to be the main villain all along.

-Thus whilst stories like “The Big Bang” and “The Time of the Doctor” may not be Dalek stories per se, I still feel that they do a great job of showing us why the Daleks are his arch enemies.
+Whilst stories like “The Big Bang” and “The Time of the Doctor” may not be Dalek stories per se, I still feel that they do a great job of showing us why the Daleks are his arch enemies.

 “The Day of the Doctor” is another story that isn’t really a Dalek story, but still does a good job of showing how they were his greatest enemies.
 It features the Doctors defining moment.
 We see the Doctor having seemingly sunk so low he is now prepared to slaughter billions of innocent people to stop the Daleks.
 He has even changed himself into a warrior to do so.
 However we soon see that the Doctor would never be capable of doing that.
 No matter what the situation the Doctor will always find a way to defeat the villains, and it will always be in a completely unpredictable way that eludes everyone else even his fellow time lords.